USC won't bring back head baseball coach | Daily Trojan

 Head baseball coach Dan Hubbs’ contract will not be renewed after it expires at the end of June, Athletic Director Lynn Swann announced Wednesday.

 The decision to terminate Hubbs’ contract comes on the heels of a 25-29-1 season for the Trojans.
-Despite having won 12 national championships, double the amount of any other Division I baseball program, USC missed the postseason for the fourth consecutive year, and has not had a winning season since 2015.
+Despite having won 12 national championships in its storied history, USC missed the postseason for the fourth consecutive year and has not had a winning season since 2015.

 In 2015, the Trojans went 39-21 and were eliminated in the regional round of the postseason by eventual champion Virginia.
 But the following season, USC finished at an even 28-28, despite a roster packed with 12 players selected for the 2016 MLB Draft.